 In the Canefield

-There’s natural sugar all through your fruits and vegies (yep, even in brussel sprouts!), but sugar cane is the sweetest of them all.
+There’s natural sugar in all fruit and vegetables (yes, even in brussel sprouts!), but sugar cane is the sweetest of them all.
 Don’t be fooled!
 It looks like bamboo, but is much tastier!
-You cut open a piece of sugar cane, and have a chew – scrumptiously sweet!
+Cut open a piece of sugar cane and have a chew – it's scrumptiously sweet!

 After two or three crops, the ground is given a break to make sure it stays rich and ready to grow sugary-sweet sugar cane.